francescocy/Simple-ESP32-IOT-Thermostat/README.md

 DISCLAIMER - This project was originally developed in Italian, I'll try to translate as much of it as possible in English; code and comments are English-only already.

+PLEASE USE THE LATEST VERSION OF THE .ino FILE!
+New features and bugfixes are listed as comments at the beggining of each .ino file.

 INTRODUCTION